-All full-time, degree-seeking students attending the Laurinburg campus are required to be covered under medical insurance and to provide proof of adequate coverage to the Business Office and Student Health Services.
+All full-time, degree-seeking students attending the Laurinburg campus are required to be covered under medical insurance and to provide proof of adequate coverage to the University.
 Degree seeking students enrolled in the satellite or online programs are not required to provide evidence of medical insurance.
-The institution offers a student accident and health plan.
+The institution offers a student health plan.
 The premiums are billed with first semester fees.
-Students furnishing proof of comparable or better coverage with another carrier to Student Health Services and completing the online waiver form before registration of the first enrolled semester of each academic year may be granted an exemption.
+Students furnishing proof of comparable or better coverage with another carrier to the University and completing the online waiver form before registration of the first enrolled semester of each academic year may be granted an exemption.
 All students must file the online waiver or enrollment forms annually.
 Failure to do so will result in automatic participation in the institution's medical plan.
 International students are required to carry the international student health plan.
 Student athletes must carry the athletic insurance policy offered by the institution unless their private insurance covers them while participating in athletic events.
-The institution provides only a secondary policy for athletic participation that does not kick in until primary insurance has paid.
+The institution provides only a secondary policy for athletic participation that does not begin until primary insurance has paid.